teaching-on-testbeds/k8s-ml/challenge/index.md

 * minimize resource usage
 * maximize accuracy

-by modifying the trained model and the Kubernets configuration.
+by modifying the trained model and the Kubernetes configuration.
 You may find it challenging to find a good balance on all three criteria at the same time!